-- 128. The general reputation of the private boarding schools in Scotland in the eighties was well known among the boys at Keil.
+128. The general reputation of the private boarding schools in Scotland in the eighties was well known among the boys at Keil.
 The schools were measured by their use of corporal punishment and how severe it was.
-They were all part of the same culture, and masters were moved from school to school.
-If had the worst reputation for child abuse.
-There were boys at Keil who had come from and I've met people who went to for the eighties who are hugely hurt by the criminal abuse they were subject to, particularly corporal punishment.
-It was an isolated, remote school in the middle of the worst is like something from a horror film. - 129.
-I have no objection to my redacted witness statement being published as part of the evidence to the Inquiry.
+They were all part of the same culture, and masters were moved from school to school. had the worst reputation for child abuse.
+There were boys at Keil who had come from and I've met people who went to in the eighties who are hugely hurt by the criminal abuse they were subject to, particularly corporal punishment.
+It was an isolated, remote school in the middle of film.

+129. I have no objection to my redacted witness statement being published as part of the evidence to the Inquiry.
 I believe the facts stated in this witness statement are true.